 The Board of Visitors sincerely hopes that in the near future sufficient endowment will be available to place the School of Jurisprudence on a firm foundation.
-Meanwhile the college is maintaining, out of its private funds and without any expense to the State, such courses in the School of Jurisprudence as will afford students who have successfully completed all the courses in jurisprudence in the School of Economics and Business Administration and certain of the courses offered in the School of Government, a thoroughly rounded training in the fundamental principles of English and American law, thereby preparing them to pass the Virginia bar examination, or to qualify them for entrance into the public service.
+Meanwhile the college is maintaining such courses in Jurisprudence as will afford students who have successfully completed all the courses, a thoroughly rounded training in the fundamental principles of English and American law.